 How do you choose between a bifolding door or sliding door?
-Whatever the project one favorite design feature in many homes today is the large glass door.
+Whatever the project one favourite design feature in many homes today is the large glass door.
 Homeowners today want maximum light and a feeling of space.
 To achieve this, a bifolding door or sliding door is ideal.
 Both door options provide lots of natural light thanks to their large glass panels.

 Deciding between a bifolding door or sliding door.